Avraham Yaakov Finkel

 Rabbi Avraham Yaakov Finkel (1926 in Basel – 26 June 2016) was a noted author of English Judaica literature.

 He was born in Basel, Switzerland and lived in The Hague, Netherlands until 1942, when he was deported to Bergen-Belsen by the Nazis.
 He resided in Brooklyn, New York until he died on June 26, 2016.
-He was 90.

 He is the author of 19 books including "The Essential Maimonides", "In My Flesh I See God", "The Responsa Anthology", and "The Great Torah Masters", published by Jason Aronson.
 He has also translated Ein Yaakov: "The Ethical and Inspirational Teachings of the Talmud in one volume"; and Nefesh Hachaim: "Rav Chaim of Volozhin's classic exploration of the fundamentals of Jewish belief".